-United States–Mexico–Canada Agreement (USMCA) - Planeta.com
+United States–Mexico–Canada Agreement (USMCA)

 Buzzwords

-USCMA = Acronym for the United States–Mexico–Canada Agreement, a pending free trade agreement between Canada, Mexico, and the United States of which negotiations have been concluded, but which has not been signed or ratified.
-Version 2.0 of NAFTA
+Version 2.0 of NAFTA: USCMA = Acronym for the United States–Mexico–Canada Agreement, a free trade agreement among Canada, Mexico, and the United States

 Headlines